 Imagine that speeders who drive yellow cars are ticketed but speeders who drive other colored cars are not.
-Whether or not the traffic law explicitly singles out speeders in yellow cars, a system that reaches that result in practice would be unfair.
-In a death penalty system in which only about 2% of known murderers are sentenced to death, fairness mandates that those few who are sentenced to death should be guillty of more heinous crimes or have worse criminal records than those who are not.
-A system in which the likelihood of a death sentence depends more on the color of the victim or the county in which the crime was committed, rather than on the severity of the offense, is also arbitrary.
+Even if the law does not explicitly single out yellow cars, a system that consistently fines only the drivers of yellow cars would be unfair.
+In a death penalty system in which less than 2% of known murderers are sentenced to death, fairness mandates that those few who are sentenced to death should be guillty of more heinous crimes or have worse criminal records than those who are not.
+A system in which the likelihood of a death sentence depends more on the race of the victim or the county in which the crime was committed, rather than on the severity of the offense, is also arbitrary.

 Arbitrariness News & Developments - Current Year

 Arbitrariness News & Developments - Previous Years

 In 1971, death row inmates from California and Ohio argued that the lack of standards for imposing the death penalty denied them of due process as guaranteed under the Fourteenth Amendment.
 McGautha v.
 California, 402 U.S. 183 (1971).
 The Supreme Court disagreed, stating that it would be virtually imposssible to construct beforehand the standards for sentencing to death:

 To identify before the fact those characteristics of criminal homicides and their perpetrators which call for the death penalty, and to express these characteristics in language which can be fairly understood and applied by the sentencing authority, appear to be tasks which are beyond present human ability. (at 205).

 In McGautha, the Court valued jury discretion over the prospect of mandatory sentencing, noting that broad jury discretion allows the jury to consider every circumstance found in the wide variety of cases.
 The Court found no due process violation.
 However, the following year in Furman v.
-Georgia, 408 U.S. 238 (1972), the Court held that death penalty procedures violated the Eighth Amendment’s ban on cruel and unusual punishments.
+Georgia, 408 U.S. 238 (1972), the Court held that the arbitrariness of existing death penalty procedures violated the Eighth Amendment’s ban on cruel and unusual punishments.